ULL-MFP-AET/ull-mfp-aet.github.io/tema0-introduccion/practicas/p03-t0-aprender-ide/README.md

 ```
 git config credential.helper store  # Para que no nos esté preguntando la password cada vez
 ```

+Credential helpers are external programs from which Git can request both usernames and passwords; they typically interface with secure storage provided by the OS or other programs.
+Credential helpers are in two forms: **cache** which caches credentials in memory for a short period of time, and **store** which basically stores credentials indefinitely on disk.
 Vea la [documentación de git credentials](https://git-scm.com/docs/gitcredentials) para saber más sobre este punto.

 En este momento estamos en la rama `master`: